 GFIS provides sources for external funding (funding outside the UW) for graduate students who have been admitted or are currently attending the university.
 The office contains numerous reference books that are available for viewing whenever Suzzallo library is open.

-The Chester A. Fritz Grant is awarded to UW graduate students for the purposes of international study, research or exchange in the social sciences and humanities.
+The Chester Fritz Grant is awarded to UW graduate students for the purposes of international study, research or exchange in the social sciences and humanities.
 The grant is used to fund research or study periods of three months.

 Cornell University Graduate School